leakespeake/ansible/windows10-laptop-setup/README.md

 # USAGE

 The static nature of this project doesn't lend itself to the use of {{ ansible.variables }} or roles - however, we can use the **import_playbook** directive to run the seperate playbooks back-to-back.
+Powershell scripts can be tested by appending **-WhatIf** and likewise **--check** for the playbooks.

-./01-setup-win10.ps1
+.\01-setup-win10.ps1

-./02-setup-win10.ps1
+.\02-setup-win10.ps1

 ./03-setup-ubuntu.sh